stefan-aleksandric/Arduino-Stroboscopic-Effect-Simulator/README.md

 # Arduino-Stroboscopic-Effect-Simulator
-Arduino code and NodeJS server for Arduino Uno board.
-Used to implement showcase of stroboscopic lightning effect on spinning dc motor for measuring RPM of said motor.
-Locally hosted web page is used to control lightning effect and motor controls.
+Arduino code and a Node.js server are used with an Arduino Uno board to implement a showcase of a stroboscopic lighting effect on a spinning DC motor for measuring the motor's RPM.
+A locally hosted web page is used to control the lighting effect and the motor's functions.